mirochaj/ares/doc/example_adv_RT_w_He.rst

 energy distribution in full.
 A lengthy discussion of this can be found in `Mirocha et al. (2012) <http://adsabs.harvard.edu/abs/2012ApJ...756...94M>`_.

+Including helium for pre-existing problem types is as simple as adding 10 to the ``problem_type``, i.e.,

 ::

     import ares